 Understanding Clover Health Investments's Unusual Options Activity

-On Wednesday, shares of Clover Health Investments (NASDAQ:CLOV) saw unusual options activity.
-After the option alert, the stock price moved down to $8.69.
+Shares of Clover Health Investments (NASDAQ:CLOV) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $8.3.

 - Option Type: SWEEP